agabrown/gaiadr2-6dgold-example/README.md

     and drop the result in the  `data` folder. __NOTE__ FITS format is used in this example, so make sure to request the download tables as FITS.

+## Usage
+* The notebook explains how the 6D Gold sample is created from the data downloaded from the Gaia DR2 archive.
+* Use the command-line tool `build_6dgold_tables.py` to build the 6D Gold table(s) in FITS format so they can be used easily, loaded into [topcat](http://www.star.bris.ac.uk/~mbt/topcat/), etc.

 ## Required python packages
 * [Numpy](https://www.numpy.org/)
 * [Matplotlib](https://matplotlib.org/)